 - A28.
 In explaining the potential effects of the significant deficiencies, the auditor need not quantify those effects.
 The significant deficiencies may be grouped together for reporting purposes where it is appropriate to do so.
 The auditor may also include in the written communication suggestions for remedial action on the deficiencies, management's actual or proposed responses, and a statement as to whether or not the auditor has undertaken any steps to verify whether management's responses have been implemented. - A29.
-The auditor may consider it appropriate to include the following information as additional context for the communication: - An indication that if the auditor had performed more extensive procedures on internal control, the auditor might have identified more deficiencies to be reported, or concluded that some of the reported deficiencies need not, in fact, have been reported.
+The auditor may consider it appropriate to include the following information as additional context for the communication: - An indication that if the auditor had performed more extensive procedures on internal control, the auditor might have identified more deficiencies to be reported, or concluded that some of the reported deficiencies need not, in fact, have been reported. - An indication that such communication has been provided for the purposes of those charged with governance, and that it may not be suitable for other purposes. - A30.
+Law or regulation may require the auditor or management to furnish a copy of the auditor's written communication on significant deficiencies to appropriate regulatory authorities.
+Where this is the case, the auditor's written communication may identify such regulatory authorities.

-11 ISA (UK and Ireland) 260, paragraph 13.
+&lt;sup>11 ISA (UK) 260 (Revised June 2016), paragraph 13.